percussion/percussioncms-tools/README.md

 This project contains the various desktop tools that can be used for working with Percussion CM1 5.4 and Rhythmyx 7.3.2.

 ## Maven Toolchain Configuration
 These projects have been updated to compile at the java 1.8 target.
-Currently they cannot be run without an Oracle 1.8 JDK as OpenJDK 1.8 does not include JavaFX wich many of the projects depend on.
+Currently, they cannot be run without an Oracle 1.8 JDK as OpenJDK 1.8 does not include JavaFX which many of the projects depend on.

-You will need to add an Oracle 1.8 to your ~/.m2/toolchains.xml file.
+You will need to add an Oracle 1.8 to your ~/.m2/toolchains.xml file (C:\Users\<username>\.m2\toolchains.xml on Windows).
 For example:

 ```xml
 <toolchain>